ucf-sttc/navsim/README.md

   ./install-repo.sh
   ```

-## How to run the binary in container
+## How to run the binary without container

 * Read `navsim_envs` tutorial to use and test the `navsim_envs`
 * Run `jupyter notebook`.
 The notebooks are in `examples` folder.